aranvhout/OMSS_generator/omss_documentation.md

 ![](omss_documentation_files/figure-commonmark/cell-21-output-1.png)

-It is also possible to set a seed for the alternatives without setting a seed for the matrix.
-In this case, the alternatives become constrained.
+It is also possible to set a seed for the alternatives **without setting a seed for the matrix**.
+In this case, the alternatives become more

-1. Based on the same input matrix, the alternatives will always be the same—because the `alternative_seed` ensures deterministic behavior.
-2. However, since the matrix itself is randomly generated (due to the absence of a `seed`), the input to the alternatives will vary between runs.
+constrained: 1.
+Based on the same input matrix, the alternatives will always be the same—because the `alternative_seed` ensures deterministic behavior.
+2. However, since the matrix itself is randomly generated (due to the absence of a `seed` for the matrix), the input to the alternatives will vary between runs.

 In essence, this means that for a given combination of rules and attribute types, the same internal logic will be used to generate the